 As such, it is best for said individuals to first consult a physician or physical therapist prior to incorporating concentration curls into their exercise routine.

-The concentration curl presents several key advantages over other types of bicep focused curl exercises such as the preacher curl or ordinary bicep curl.
+The concentration curl presents several key advantages over other types of bicep focused curl exercises such as the preacher curl, hammer curl or ordinary bicep curl.

 The most noticeable among these is the fact that the concentration curl removes the exerciser’s ability to “swing” their arm while performing the exercise, thus eliminating a subconscious action that may limit or affect the sort of training stimulus that is produced from the concentration curl.